GraceMao2022/174CFinalProject/README.md

 3. Articulated kinematics

-The stem is made of multiple joints to allow it to bend, and the dandelion seeds are attached via joints to receptacle to allow them to rotate
+The stem is made of multiple joints to allow it to bend, and the dandelion seeds are attached via joints to receptacle to allow them to rotate.

 4. Hermite splines